Website Design and Development

 Based within Greater Manchester, you’ll be studying in one of the fastest-growing creative technology centres in the UK.
 This course benefits from our facilities at our MediaCity and Peel Park campuses.
 These include state-of-the-art digital production labs and 'Maker Spaces' equipped with a broad range of cutting-edge tools and technologies to turn your ideas into reality.

-Taught by creative technology specialists and leading researchers within the field, you’ll have access to a wide range of industry-standard technologies, including VR headsets, green screen studios, motion capture suits, 3D printing technology, installations and digital production labs.
+Taught by creative technology specialists and leading researchers within the field, you’ll have access to a wide range of industry-standard technologies, including VR headsets, green screen studios, motion capture suits, 3D printing technology, testing devices, and digital production labs.

 Through this programme, you’ll gain creative, technical and entrepreneurial skills that will enable you to secure various job roles, whether in strategy, design or the development of digital experiences bringing creative digital solutions to real-world problems.

-- Develop the technical skills needed to excel in a range of existing and emerging digital employment roles.
+- Develop the technical skills needed to excel in a range of existing and emerging employment roles in XR development.

 - Learn to build solid working relationships with those in the creative sector through our industry partnerships.

-- Explore current issues and practices within the digital media sector.
+- Explore current issues and practices within the creative technologies sector.

 This is for you if...

-You're interested in the technical and creative elements of digital design and production.
+You're interested in the technical and creative elements of designing XR experiences and its production process.

 All about the course

-The aim of this programme is to form digital designers equipped with a thorough understanding of current and emergent digital technologies, with an emphasis on XR design and development.
+The aim of this programme is to form digital designers equipped with a thorough understanding of current and emergent digital technologies, with an emphasis on Extended Realities (XR) design and development.
 You will be equipped with an in-depth understanding of core design and production techniques and tools for:

-- Interaction design, the design of interactive digital products, environments, systems, and services.
+- Interaction design, the design of interactive digital products, environments, systems, and services with a focus on XR design.

-- Motion design, the use of animation and digital storytelling techniques to convey messages across media.
+- Graphic and Motion design, the use of animation and digital storytelling techniques to convey messages across media.

 In the first year, you gain first-hand experience with a wide spectrum of digital design techniques and practices, defining your interests and strengths within emergent areas of specialism.